nisargptl/healthmate/README.md

 ## Project Overview
 HealthMate is designed to assist users with the following:
 - Answering health-related queries.
-- Escalate change requests in appointments to Doctor.
+- Escalate change requests to Doctor.
 - Maintaining conversation histories for easy reference.
 - Using an LLM-agnostic design to swap different language models (e.g., OpenAI’s GPT-4 or Mistral models) with ease.
 - Assistant logic graph: